milvus-io/milvus/docs/design_docs/segcore/Search.md

 ## Search

 Search now supports two modes: json DSL mode and Boolean Expr mode.
-We will talk about the latter one in detail because the former has been deprecated and is only used in test.
+We will talk about the latter one in detail because the former has been deprecated and is only used in tests.

 The execution mode of Boolean Expr works as follows: